wenewzhang/mixin_network-nodejs-bot2/README.md

 ### Hello world
-Fill the following content in app.js
+Fill the following content in app.js.
+Create app.js if it is missing in your folder.
 ```
 const { SocketClient, isMessageType } = require('mixin-node-client');
 const { HttpClient } = require('mixin-node-client');